 Albini bought Electric Audio in 1995, and continues to work there to this day.
 The studio has a unique collection of mostly analogue equipment, though the digital revolution has even infiltrated there in the form of a Pro Tools rig.
 Electric Audio has been hailed as one of the most affordable top-quality studios in the world.
 Outside of engineering and mixing, Albini continues to work with Shellac, and write articles and blogs expressing his views on music, musicians, and the music industry, as well as on cooking and food.
 Albini is also active as a poker player, coming 12th in the 2013World Series of Poker Seniors Championship.

-In February 2017, Steve Albini’s activities will become even more wide-ranging when he will be conducting his fourth Mix With The Masters seminar.
+In February 2018, Steve Albini’s activities will become even more wide-ranging when he will be conducting his fifth Mix With The Masters seminar.
 Given Albini’s extraordinary pedigree as an engineer and mixer, and the many thought-provoking views that he articulates with great clarity, this promises to be an exceptional and not-to-be-missed seminar.

 All Rights Reserved